security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

     Signed, ZIMMERMANN

 You may use a tool such as [cryptii.com](https://cryptii.com).
-For example:
+For example, select "Hash function" from towards the bottom of the menu:

+{% include lab-image.html image='cryptii-hash-select.png' %}

+And use it as follows:

 {% include lab-image.html image='cryptii-hashing-text.png' %}